appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 <!-- vale on -->

-This page provides information on using the Modal widget to create a dialog in your app for displaying various types of content, such as alerts, confirmation pop-ups, forms, and more.
+This page provides information on using the Modal widget(available in AI Assistant Apps) to create a dialog in your app for displaying various types of content, such as alerts, confirmation pop-ups, forms, and more.

  <ZoomImage